Vermont Defendant Accommodation Project

 The Vermont Defendant Accommodation Project ("VDAP") was a two-year case study conducted by Philip J. Kinsler, Anna Saxman, and Daniel B. Fishman aimed at identifying, assessing, and accommodating the special needs of mentally retarded criminal defendants.

 Background

-The VDAP was originally conducted to understand the difficulty mentally retarded criminal defendants have navigating the criminal justice system.
-During the study, however, the authors found that mentally retarded criminal defendants often suffered from a combination of disorders, such as:
+The VDAP was originally conducted to understand the difficulty intellectually disabled criminal defendants have navigating the criminal justice system.
+During the study, however, the authors found that intellectually disabled criminal defendants often have a combination of disorders, such as: